tomlockwood/jekyll-rpg/README.md

 ### DM Mode

 At a site config level, you can set `dm_mode` if this is `true`, only then will documents that have `dm: true` be published, and have the pages they refer to shown in the references table of that page.
-Additionally, `dm_mode` can be used to hide text that players are not meant to see by wrapping it like this:
+Additionally a `dm` block tag can be used to hide text that players are not meant to see by wrapping it like this:

 ```
-{% if site.dm_mode %}
+{% dm %}
 Players cannot see this content
-{% endif %}
+{% enddm %}
 ```

-In future I intend that to highlight and be a bit less clunky.
+This text is rendered is the site is in `dm_mode` like so:

+> # DM Note:
+>> Players cannot see this content

 ## New data